kholia/DDX/Manual-for-DDX.md

 flexible power capabilities.
 Designed for reliability and ease of use, it's perfect for digital modes like FT8.

+# Supported Modes

+- FT8

+# Other Modes

+- WSPR (a dedicated firmware is in the works)

+- FT4 (support can be added as per demand)

 # Power Specifications

 - Solid 5W+ output at 13.8v